jman11111/SEPhotoApp/SoftwareRequirements.md

 * A tagging system for finding candies based on characteristics you already like.
 * An allergy option to potentially avoid returning candies a user cannot eat in a search.
 * Database holding candies and their tags, as well as link to where they can be ordered.
-* User profiles for the purpose of saving preferences/favoriting candies
+* User profiles for the purpose of saving preferences/favoriting candies.

 ### User Classes and Characteristics:
-**Admin:** People who manage the database to maintain accuracy, as well as user info **User:** People who use the app in hopes of finding a candy that they would like
+**Admin:** People who manage the database to maintain accuracy, as well as user info.
+**User:** People who use the app in hopes of finding a candy that they would like.

 ### Operating Environment:
 The Environment will initially be on desktop computers/laptops, then will be developed into a mobile app